 The Early College Program is designed for high school juniors and seniors who have exhibited the dedication to academics necessary to succeed in a more rigorous program.
 These individuals are driven to excellence and welcome the challenge of tackling a college curriculum while completing their secondary education requirements.
 The Early College Program provides an opportunity for students to receive their high school diploma and their Associate of Arts and Sciences degree in General Studies from CVCC at the same time.
-The Associate of Arts and Sciences degree in General Studies is a flexible program for those who wish to transfer to a four-year college or university.
+The Associate of Arts and Sciences degree in General Studies is a flexible program for those who wish to transfer to a four-year college or Local Plan for the Education of the Gifted university.
 The Early College curriculum includes a distribution of general education courses which are usually required in the first two years of many baccalaureate programs.
 Students successfully completing all course requirements will be awarded the Associate of Arts and Sciences in General Studies from CVCC.